PawelGorny/lostword/README.md

 </ol>

 It is possible to specify the derivation path as a range.
-For example "m/0/0-4" if you want to launch search on the first five addresses or "m/0/1-2'" if you want to search second and third hardened addresses.
+For example "m/0/0-4" if you want to launch search on the first five addresses or "m/0/1-2'" if you want to check  second and third hardened addresses.
 Example of search with a range:

     ONE_UNKNOWN